isu-digital/digital-collections-template/README.md

+# Changelog
+Locations removed from config-nav as only 1 location term for collection (lsulli12, 2024/12/13)

 # CollectionBuilder-CSV

 CollectionBuilder-CSV is a robust and flexible "stand alone" template for creating digital collection and exhibit websites using Jekyll and a metadata CSV.